Mobile phone users show slowed brain activity

 better focused attention, which can be explained as a learning effect

-drawn as to whether these effects are to be considered an adverse health
+conclusions can be drawn as to whether these effects are to be considered an

-effect or not, but data have already been collected from more than 20,000
+adverse health effect or not, but data have already been collected from more

-people to replicate this study and further investigate the adverse health
+than 20,000 people to replicate this study and further investigate the

-acute effects of mobile phone use on brain function.
-However, this study
+mostly investigated the acute effects of mobile phone use on brain function.

-employed an epidemiological approach to investigate the long-term effects of
+However, this study employed an epidemiological approach to investigate the

 In this study, data was used from 300 people of which 100 were 'frequent